Coldragon/EZInput/README.md

 # EZInput
-A simple layer for SDL2 input for fast use of input in test or small software
+A simple layer for SDL2 input for quick test on SDL2 projects

 # Example